fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+It is better to die on my feet than to live on my knees"
+  Emiliano Zapata

 A diplomat is a man who always remembers a woman's birthday but never remembers her age.
   Robert Frost